 Quite obviously, if you’re not already on LinkedIn, that’s a great starting point.
 There are industry-specific forums you can join, but LinkedIn effectively corners the market on professional networking.

 If you are a fresh graduate or on your path to making a career switch, consider applying to an internship program at a major company.
-The secret to achieving your long-term career goals is to learn how to start from the bottom and obtain enough hands-on experience in performing various tasks and duties required in your desired position.
+The secret to achieving your long-term career goals is to learn how to start from the bottom and obtain enough hands-on experience performing essential tasks and duties associated with your desired position.

 For example, you can take an internship role focused on project management so you become equipped with the skills essential to becoming a successful project manager.